-In addition to the role of staff and senior management team the DSL will
+In addition to the role of staff and senior management team the DSL will:

-- Assist the governing body in fulfilling their responsibilities under section 175 or 157 of the education act 2002 - Attend initial training for the role and refresh this every two years.
-By attending the initial refresher training and then demonstrating evidence of continuing professional development thereafter - Ensure every member of staff knows who the DSL is, is aware of the DSL role and has their contact details - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL - Ensure that whole school training occurs annually so that staff and volunteers can fulfil their responsibilities - Ensure any members of staff joining the school outside of this training schedule receive induction prior to commencement of their duties - Keep written records of child protection concerns securely and separately from the main pupil file and use these records to assess the likelihood of risk - Ensure that copies of safeguarding records are transferred accordingly (separate from pupil files) when a child transfers school - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, the information is passed to the new school immediately and that the child's social worker is informed - Link with the HSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding - Develop, implement and review procedures in our school that enable the identification and reporting of all cases, or suspected cases, of abuse
+- Assist the governing body in fulfilling their responsibilities under section 175 or 157 of the education act 2002. - Attend initial training for the role and refresh this every other year.
+By attending appropriate training and demonstrating evidence of continuing professional development thereafter. - Ensure every member of staff knows who the DSL is, is aware of the DSL role and has their contact details. - Ensure all staff and volunteers understand their responsibilities in being alert to the signs of abuse and responsibility for referring any concerns to the DSL. - Ensure that whole school training occurs regularly with at least annual updates so that staff and volunteers can fulfil their responsibilities. - Ensure any members of staff joining the school outside of this training schedule receive induction prior to commencement of their duties. - Keep records of child protection concerns securely and separately from the main pupil file and use these records to assess the likelihood of risk. - Ensure that safeguarding records are transferred accordingly (separate from pupil files) when a child transfers school. - Ensure that where a pupil transfers school and is on a child protection plan or is a child looked after, the information is passed to the new school immediately and that the child's social worker is informed. - Link with the HSCB to make sure staff are aware of training opportunities and the latest local policies on safeguarding. - Develop, implement and review procedures in our school that enable the identification and reporting of all cases, or suspected cases, of abuse.